dpwgc/easierweb/README.md

 }
 ```

-* access the http url
+* Access the http url.

 > `GET` http://localhost/hello

-* you can use the bind function to obtain the request data
+* You can use the bind function to obtain the request data.

 ```go
 // struct